AMReX-Combustion/PeleC/Docs/sphinx_doc/BoundaryConditions.rst

    With the GC-NSCBC, the spurious acoustic wave simply leaves the domain with no unphysical reflection.

-The purpose of the routine `bcnormal` is to provide the target state, as well as the numerical parameters used by the GC-NSCBC method.
-Note the signature and the content of the `bcnormal` routine:
+In PeleC, the subroutine ``bcnormal`` is used to provide the target state for the GC-NSCBC treatment as well as the numerical parameters used by the GC-NSCBC method to efficiently "damp" the reflected waves.
+Note the signature and the content of the ``bcnormal`` routine:

 ::